SEEKCommons/seekcommons-org-website/fellowship-application.md

 In order to be eligible for this fellowship program, you must:

 - Be currently enrolled in a graduate program, or hold a postdoctoral appointment, or be a professional practitioner working in a community-based organization;
-- Demonstrate clear alignment with the goals and objectives of the SEEKCommons project [SEEKCommons.org](https://seekcommons.org).
+- Demonstrate clear alignment with the goals and objectives of the [SEEKCommons project](https://seekcommons.org).
 This will be assessed via your application materials.

 Of the nine fellowships offered in each cohort, at least one will be reserved for:
 - An indigenous STS fellow working on the priority topics listed above under “potential research topics”